 In 1943, the small farm settlement of Richland, in Eastern Washington State, became a government city to house the thousands of people who came to work at the Hanford Works, part of the secret Manhattan Project to build an atomic bomb.
 Although the government provided some entertainment for the workers’ leisure time, the residents banded together early on to bring culture to this isolated place, and the arts became a vital part of the community.

-Also in 1950, the Association affiliated with the Washington Arts Association, which brought exhibits and lectures by prominent Washington artists to Richland.
-Joint ventures with other arts groups in the state have included exhibitions here of both the Washington Potters' Association and NorthWest Designer Craftsmen (NWDC).
-The NWDC continues to schedule a show here every two years.
+Another milestone in 1950 was a new affiliation with the Washington Arts Association, which brought exhibits and lectures by prominent Washington artists to Richland.
+Joint ventures with other arts groups in the state included exhibitions here of both the Washington Potters' Association and North West Designer Craftsmen (NWDC).
 Allied Arts and Beaux Arts, a Kennewick art group, jointly sponsored a number of art shows at Columbia Center Mall until Beaux Arts took over that task.
-Allied Arts Members have worked with the Arts Council of the Mid-Columbia on a number of projects, and the Association offers its building for meeting space for other arts organizations.
+Allied Arts members also worked with the Arts Council of the Mid-Columbia on a number of projects.

-Allied Arts celebrated its 50th Anniversary all during the year from September 1997- August 1998, beginning with the Dale Chihuly BASKETS touring exhibition.
-Battelle contributed a grant which added a lecture by Dale Chihuly to our schedule of events surrounding that celebration.
+Allied Arts celebrated its 50th Anniversary during the year from September 1997- August 1998, beginning with the Dale Chihuly BASKETS touring exhibition.
+Battelle contributed a grant which added a lecture by Dale Chihuly to the schedule of events surrounding that celebration.
 The Mayor of Richland, Larry Haler, proclaimed August of 1997 “Allied Arts Month” in honor of the anniversary, recognizing the organization’s contributions to Richland’s quality of life.